Obligations for working in the UK

 Declaring any fitness to practise issues

 As part of your declaration, we'll ask questions about your fitness to practise.
-Depending on your answers, you may need to send more evidence to support your declaration.
+Depending on your answers, we may ask you to give us more information and to send documents to us.